Geometric View of One-Dimensional Quantum Mechanics: Twisted Boundary Conditions on

 \section{Twisted Boundary Conditions on $M = T^*S^1$}

-As an example of a more interesting system, we are going to analyze systems with twisted boundary conditions.
-These kind of systems are introduced famously in the seminal papers \cite{aharonov1959significance, berry1984phase}.
-To learn more about the mathematics of the subject, see chapters 16 and 17 in \cite{frankel2012geometry}, and 10 in \cite{nahakara2003geometry}.
+As an example of a more interesting system, we are going to analyse systems with twisted boundary conditions.
+These kinds of systems are introduced in the seminal papers \cite{aharonov1959significance, berry1984phase}.\footnote{To learn more about the mathematics of the subject, see chapters 16 and 17 in \cite{frankel2012geometry}, and 10 in \cite{nahakara2003geometry}.}

-Before we start, let us introduce some basic concepts about connection and curvature in differential geometry \cite{nahakara2003geometry, frankel2012geometry}.